-Can You Buy Life Insurance While Pregnant?
+Can You Get Life Insurance If You’re Pregnant?

 Generally, you are eligible for life insurance through all stages of pregnancy, though some insurance providers will wait until after you’ve given birth to start your policy if you apply after your first trimester.